caseyamcl/tasktracker/README.md

 TaskTracker uses the [Symfony EventDispatcher](http://symfony.com/doc/current/components/event_dispatcher/introduction.html) library, so any Symfony-compatible event listener can be used.

-There are four events:
+There are four events you can listen for:

 * `TaskTracker\Events::TRACKER_START`
 * `TaskTracker\Events::TRACKER_TICK`
 * `TaskTracker\Events::TRACKER_FINISH`
 * `TaskTracker\Events::TRACKER_ABORT`

-All four events dispatch an instance of the `TaskTracker\Task` class.
-Your subscribers/listeners should accept those as parameters:
+All four events dispatch an instance of the `TaskTracker\Tick` class.
+Your subscribers/listeners should accept an object of that class as its parameter:

     use Symfony\Component\EventDispatcher\EventSubscriberInterface;
     use TaskTracker\Tick;